CredGuard2026/CredGuard/README.md

 ### 6. Deployed IoT integration

-A Raspberry Pi 3 Model B+ with a Camera Module v2.1 (CSI, 640 × 480) serves as the physical IoT node, providing live streaming, on-demand snapshots, and timestamped recording.
-The node communicates with the Flask backend over HTTP and acts as the **execution layer** for access-control decisions, maintaining a clear separation between analysis on the server and enforcement on the device.
+A Raspberry Pi 3 Model B+ with a Camera Module v2.1 (connected via CSI, 640 × 480 video configuration) serves as the physical IoT node, providing live streaming and on-demand snapshot capture.
+The node communicates with the Flask backend and acts as the **execution layer** for access-control decisions, maintaining a clear separation between analysis on the server and enforcement on the device.

 ---